stla/symbolicQspray/README.md

 coefficients are fractions of polynomials with rational coefficients.
 Actually (see our discussion in the next section), a `symbolicQspray` object represents a *multivariate polynomial with parameters*.
-The parameters are the variables of the fractions of polynomials.
+The parameters are the variables of the fractions of polynomials, and so they are symbolically represented.

 To construct a `symbolicQspray` polynomial, use `qlone` (from the **qspray** package) to introduce the parameters and use `Qlone` to